michielvha/vitepress/docs/blog/azure-ai-proxy.md

 ### Example Docker compose

-For non production workloads docker compose can be great to just get the service up and running to try it out.
+For non-production workloads, Docker Compose is a convenient way to quickly get the service up and running for testing or evaluation.

 ```yaml
 services: